 Attention!!!

-To prevent a solenoid valve from burning, switch off the power during servicing.
+To prevent a solenoid valve from burning, switch off the power and isolate system pressure during servicing.

 How To Fix Not Opening Solenoid Valve?